facelessuser/BracketHighlighter/readme.md

     // Enable high visibility by default when sublime starts up
     // If sublime is already running and this gets changed,
-    // you will not see any changes (restart requrired to see change) "high_visibility_enabled_by_default": false,
+    // you will not see any changes (restart required to see change) "high_visibility_enabled_by_default": false,

     // Experimental: Creates a visible bar at the beginning of all lines between